 That said, we understand the importance of HTTPS and we’re encouraging Showiteers to transition to improve your SEO and give your website visitors peace of mind.

 How do I add HTTPS to my Showit website?

-  If you have a Showit subscription that includes a blog, you can contact support to request HTTPS support for your website by sending a message to support from inside the app.
+All subscription levels how include free SSL.
+You can contact support to request HTTPS support for your website by sending a message to support from inside the app.
 This process takes a little time because we will move your site to a new server in order to enable SSL and it requires that we are able to update your DNS to the new server.
-We offer HTTPS through a free Let's Encrypt SSL Certificate for blog domains, so you do not have to purchase an SSL Certificate from a third party provider.
-We’re currently working to offer HTTPS for non-blog subscriptions and sites, which is targeted for the fall of 2017.
-Currently +Sites are also in process and we plan to have all +Sites served by HTTPS by the first part of 2018.
+We offer HTTPS through a free Let's Encrypt SSL Certificate for domains, so you do not have to purchase an SSL Certificate from a third party provider.

 Will everything on my website still work with HTTPS?

 Most functionality should work right out of the gate when a Showit site is on HTTPS, but here are some things to double check:

 - LightWidget: If you use the free version of LightWidget to display your Instagram feed, a security warning will be displayed for your visitors.
 Because of this, we now recommend the paid version of LightWidget (a one-time cost) or switching to SnapWidget.
 Learn more about adding your Instagram feed to your Showit site.